1754 – Anthony Henday stopped with the Blackfoot Indians at the present site of Red Deer, Alberta.

 1951 – Canada agreed to maintain an army and air force in Europe under NATO.

 1957 – The Montreal Herald stopped publication after 146 years.

-1963 – Longshoremen marched on Ottawa protesting the appointment of trustee to oversee their affairs.
+1963 – Longshoremen marched on Ottawa protesting the appointment of a trustee to oversee their affairs.

 1965 – Abraham Okpik became the first Eskimo member of the Council of the Northwest Territories.

-1980 – The Metro Toronto Zoo boast first African elephant to be born in Canada.
+1980 – The Metro Toronto Zoo boast the first African elephant to be born in Canada.

 1690 – Phips’ attack on Quebec was repulsed at Beauport.

 1787 – The Mississauga Indians in Ontario were given a grant of land and 2,000 pounds.
 They owned the very valuable land between Toronto and Hamilton, and other areas.

 1864 – Confederate soldiers in the American Civil War attacked St. Albans, Vermont, from Canada.

 1869 – The Red River Métis organized themselves on hearing the news that Canada was taking over Hudson’s Bay Company territory.